-Fig 8.1 Crewsaver Mk5 Operating Head
+8.2 United Moulders Operating Head

 Check that the cylinder sealing gasket in the end of the operating head has been correctly fitted, or replaced if necessary.
-Fit the 60 gram CO2 cylinder.
+Fit the 38 gram CO_2 cylinder.
 Ensure that the cylinder has been check weighed before fitting to the lifejacket.
 Fit the gas cylinder to the firing mechanism using the torque wrench (4Nm) and head adaptor from the tool kit.
 The cylinder is gripped in one hand and the head tightened using the torque wrench held in the other hand.

-Fit the new firing capsule onto the operating head.
-Capsules fitted on the Crewsaver Mk5 head are navy blue in colour.
-Th MIRG Elite was originally fitted with United Moulders Mk6 green capsules.
-These may now be replaced by United Moulders Mk5i black capsules.
+Fit the new Mk5i firing capsule onto the operating head.
+Capsules fitted on the United Moulders Mk5 head are black in colour.
 The capsule should be screwed tight to the end.
 Make a note of the batch number and manufacture date on to the service record sheet.
+Do not attempt to fit the navy blue capsule used with the Crewsaver Mk5 operating head.